 They would quickly hand-roll it into thin strips.
 Then, with scissors they cut it into bite-sized pieces that they wrapped in tiny squares of waxed paper and sealed by twisting the ends.

-Now, thanks to these original pull taffy recipes, I can enjoy it anytime.
+Now, thanks to these old fashioned pull taffy recipes, I can enjoy it anytime.
 And so can you!
-Make some toffee candy today and experience its nostalgic taste.
+Make some toffee today and experience its nostalgic taste.